The foundational playbook for Founders to create the next

 The world is facing multiple, concurrent, unprecedented challenges: Climate change, extreme weather events and the resulting human rights crisis for those caught in unliveable conditions and violence, biodiversity loss, poverty, and the declining trust in democratic institutions.

 A nascent vision for Better is taking shape: the regenerative economy.
 Several startups have already established themselves in this space by creating wide-scale, highly effective impact.
 These startups are helping to break poverty cycles, revitalize drought-stricken lands, and reverse the effects of carbon missions – just to name a few.
-The goals of like-minded visionaries are coalescing around these new norms, with new expectations for a brighter, inclusive future.
+The goals of like-minded visionaries are coalescing around these new norms, with new expectations for a brighter future.
 A thriving ecosystem is emerging in this “regenerative” space, creating several important benefits:

 As part of this growing movement, our mission is to create nurturing, collaborative partnerships that empower the fulfillment of missions that contribute to a better world.
 We want to give founders like you the best possible opportunity to join the likes of The Plastic Bank, Just Digg It, Sea Trees, and Sacred Seaplants in this new economic ecosystem that does well by doing good – new members are always welcome!